Tuesday, 16 June 2020

 smoked firm tofu

-cooked, spicy veggie/vegan sausages
+cooked, spicy vegetarian or vegan sausages

 1/2 cup drained rinsed beans, black or haricot